-Following the entry into force of the EPC 2000, the second sentence of R. 139 EPC, linguistic errors, errors of transcription and mistakes in any document filed with the EPO may be corrected on request; however, if the request for such correction concerns the description, claims or drawings, the correction must be obvious in the sense that it is immediately evident that nothing else would have been intended than what is offered as the correction".
+According to R. 139 EPC, linguistic errors, errors of transcription and mistakes in any document filed with the EPO may be corrected on request; however, if the request for such correction concerns the description, claims or drawings, the correction must be obvious in the sense that it is immediately evident that nothing else would have been intended than what is offered as the correction.
 This wording does not differ in substance from the former R. 88 EPC 1973; only some editorial changes have been made in the three languages.
 Hence, the jurisprudence with regard to R. 88 EPC 1973 is applicable to R. 139 EPC (T 1460/10).